hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Visium HD

+Talk very briefly about Visium HD and the type of data/inputs we start with....

 Each Visium HD slide has the same 6.5 x 6.5mm capture area as previous Visium products but is covered with about 10 million uniquely-barcoded oligonucleotide squares.
 These 2 micron tiles are arrayed in a continuous lawn across the entire capture area.

 full coding transcriptome probes placed on a gap-less grid, barcoded in 2 μm square regions (bins) which are then grouped into 8 μm square bins for default analysis or annotation.